-Figure 1: Multi-year average of the CM SAF GAC surface solar irradiance data set for the month of September and validation results obtained by comparison with available BSRN surface measurements.
-Green dots represent surface stations where the GAC SIS data set is within the target accuracy, red dots correspond to surface stations, where the GAC SIS data set does not meet the target accuracy.
+Figure 1: Multi-year average of the CM SAF CLARA surface solar irradiance data set for the month of September and validation results obtained by comparison with available BSRN surface measurements.
+Green dots represent surface stations where the CLARA SIS data set is within the target accuracy, red dots correspond to surface stations, where the CLARA SIS data set does not meet the target accuracy.

-Figure 1 presents an illustrative example of the CM SAF GAC SIS data set.
+Figure 1 presents an illustrative example of the CM SAF CLARA SIS data set.
 Shown is the multi-year average of the surface solar irradiance for September.
-Please note the white regions over polar and highly reflecting surfaces, where no data is provided due to retrieval limitations over bright surfaces (see validation report [RD 1] for more information).
 The performance of the data set compared to reference surface measurements is also included in Figure 1.